-The Tx signal path consists of a bypassable $2\times/4\times$ low-pass interpolation filter, a 10-bit TxDAC, and a line driver.
-The transmit path signal bandwidth can be as high as 34 MHz at an input data rate of 80 MSPS.
-The TxDAC provides differential current outputs that can be steered directly to an external load or to an internal low distortion current amplifier.
-The current amplifier (IAMP) can be configured as a current- or voltage-mode line driver (with two external npn transistors) capable of delivering in excess of 23 dBm peak signal power.
+or to an internal low distortion current amplifier.
+The current amplifier (IAMP) can be configured as a current- or voltagemode line driver (with two external npn transistors) capable of delivering in excess of 23 dBm peak signal power.
 Tx power can be digitally controlled over a 19.5 dB range in 0.5 dB steps.

-The receive path consists of a programmable amplifier (RxPGA), a tunable low-pass filter (LPF), and a 10-bit ADC.
-The low noise RxPGA has a programmable gain range of $-12~\mathrm{dB}$ to $+48~\mathrm{dB}$ in 1 dB steps.
-Its input referred noise is less than 3 nV/rtHz for gain settings beyond 36 dB.
+The receive path consists of a programmable amplifier (RxPGA), a tunable low pass filter (LPF), and a 12-bit ADC.
+The low noise RxPGA has a programmable gain range of -12 dB to +48 dB in 1 dB steps.
+Its input referred noise is less than 3.3 nV/rtHz for gain settings beyond 30 dB.
 The receive path LPF cutoff frequency can be set over a 15 MHz to 35 MHz range or simply bypassed.
-The 10-bit ADC achieves excellent dynamic performance over a 5 MSPS to 80 MSPS span.
+The 12-bit ADC achieves excellent dynamic performance over a 5 MSPS to 80 MSPS span.
 Both the RxPGA and the ADC offer scalable power consumption allowing power/performance optimization.

-The AD9865 provides a highly integrated solution for many broadband modems.
-It is available in a space saving 64-pin chip scale package and is specified over the commercial ( $-40^{\circ}$ C to $+85^{\circ}$ C) temperature range.
+The AD9866 provides a highly integrated solution for many broadband modems.
+It is available in a space saving, 64-lead lead frame chip scale package (LFCSP), and is specified over the commercial (-40°C to +85°C) temperature range.